A Unified Community Detection, Visualization and Analysis method: Unifying bipartite, directed and unipartite graphs

 As far as the number of communities and node ownership are concerned, it is more difficult to compare the results of both these models, in particular if various algorithms are applied depending on the selected model.
-For instance, in the Southern Women experiment described below, we found 3 communities when applying Louvain, while \cite{LiuXin2010} found four communities using their original LPAb+ algorithm.
-These authors however only provided a quantitative evaluation via comparison with other algorithms on computation performance and modularity optimization; in contrast, we have provided qualitative analysis as well, which allows for semantics justification on the partitioning.
+For instance, in the Southern Women experiment described below, we found 3 communities when applying Louvain, while Murata in \cite{LiuXin2010} found four communities using their original LPAb+ algorithm.
+These authors however only provided a quantitative evaluation via comparison with other algorithms on computation performance and modularity optimization; in contrast, we provide hereafter qualitative analysis as well, which allows for semantics justification on the partitioning as will be showed in next section.